SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 Therefore, we would like to package the method  `D20` in the `Dice` package.
 This way it will be packaged together with the classes `Die` and `DieHandle`.

 To define that the method `D20` is packaged with the package `Dice`, do the following steps
 - Browse the `D20` method in the default class browser.
-At the bottom you should see two checkboxes: one with the label F and one with the label extension.
+At the bottom, you should see two checkboxes: one with the label F and one with the label extension.
 - Click on the extension check box, it will open a package list.
 - Select the 'Dice' package.